mpampolina/CoordinateConversion/README.md

 ### Input Files - BatchConversion.py
 ------
-All input files must be .csv format.
+All input files must be .csv, .kml, or .dxf formats.
 The five options for file input are as follows:
 1. Latitude (decimal degrees), Longitude (decimal degrees), Elevation (metres)  must occupy the first three columns of your csv file **in that order**.

 Latitude (decimal degrees) | Longitude (decimal degrees) | Elevation (metres)